The Missing Cross to Purity

 and not only into that state,

-but into Christ Jesus that never fell.
+but into Christ Jesus who never fell.

 And the true praying has been lost since the apostles' days;